tudelft3d/3d-building-metrics/README.md

 ## Installation

-You need to install all dependencies first:
+Install the package from the repository:

 ```
+cd urban-morphology-3d
-pip install -r requirements.txt
+pip install .
 ```

 Then take your time and install [pymesh](https://pymesh.readthedocs.io/en/latest/installation.html).